Cypress, California: Government

 According to the California Secretary of State, as of October 19, 2020, Cypress has 30,207 registered voters.
 Of those, 11,029 (36.51%) are registered Democrats, 10,226 (33.85%) are registered Republicans, and 7,514 (24.88%) have declined to state a political party/are independents.

 Education

-The city is a part of the Anaheim Union High School District and the Cypress Elementary School District.
+Schools inside the Cypress city limits belong to the Anaheim Union High School District and the Cypress Elementary School District.
+However, some Cypress students are part of the attendance areas for the Savanna Elementary School District, Garden Grove Unified School District, and Los Alamitos Unified School District.